str4t3g4/F5-Hitsch-Godefroy/README.md

 CryptoFlow is an android application that gives you information about crypto-currencies and a tool to convert them into standard currencies!
 It is also an application that allows you to follow the latest news about the crypto universe.

+Note : This application has been developed under Android Studio with a Pixel 4 API 29's emulator

 ## API
 We used the following APIs: